 My research is focused on identity and its impact on wellbeing in people’s working lives; impact of multiple social identities on well-being and performance; social identity dynamics in leadership; role of identity in knowledge sharing behaviour; and evidence-based management.

 I am currently leading and researching a number of impactful and exciting projects, such as religious identity and working for the NHS, identity conflict and complementarity in a wide range of organisations (banking, law, education, business, and healthcare) and leadership in church organisations in the UK and the USA.

-My work has been funded by a range of bodies including ESRC, NHS, and the University of Surrey.
+My work has been funded by a range of bodies including ESRC, NHS, HEIF, and the University of Surrey.

 I use both qualitative and quantitative research methods.
 My research has been published in international management journals including Human Resource Management (FT-50), Journal of Business Ethics (FT-50), International Journal of Management Reviews, Studies in Higher Education, and received several awards (most notably the Best Paper Award from Academy of Management Conference, and Australian and New Zealand Academy of Management Conference).

 Prof. Denise Rousseau - Carnegie Mellon University, USA